 The 1980s brought about a resurgence in traditional Irish music with two of Martin's youngest daughters, Laura (piano) and Sheila (flute), now playing music with him at Conway's traditional house sessions.
 All three can be heard on Fathers and Daughters produced by Mick Moloney.
 This also inspired Martin to begin composing again naming two of his later tunes after his daughters.
 He and Brian Conway, both earning SAG memberships, can be spotted playing in Guests of the Nation and a St. Patrick's Budweiser commercial!

 In 1993 Martin along with Seamus Connolly (fiddle), Felix Dolan (piano) and Jack Coen (flute) released Warming Up featuring seven of Martin’s own compositions.
 He was inducted into the Comhaltas Ceoltóirí Éireann Hall of Fame in 1995, honored by Boston College for his musical influence in 2002 and recognized by Galway's Association New York in 2006 for his lifelong contributions to Irish Traditional Music.
 In 2009, Martin was honored by his local Irish American Society of Nassau, Suffolk and Queens and in 2010 by the Catskills Irish Arts Festival.
 Throughout all these accolades, Martin could be heard playing with Pete Kelly at numerous festivals, ceili's and cruises.
-And although he retired from the ceili band, his music legacy continues to live through his five children, thirteen grandchildren, fleadhs and sessions around the world.
+Martin's legacy continues to live through his five children, thirteen grandchildren, fleadhs and sessions around the world.

 Lough Lurgan Ceili Band.
 After about a year he formed his own band and could be heard playing all over the county and locally in Galway city in the Hanger, the Astaire and commercial ballrooms.
 His Ceili band appeared on RTE Television and his first LP was titled Music of Ireland, released in 1960.